Arctic hare: Distribution and habitat

 The Arctic hare is distributed over the northernmost regions of Greenland, the Canadian Arctic islands and Northern Canada, including Ellesmere Island, and farther south in Labrador and Newfoundland.
 The Arctic hare is well adapted to conditions found in the tundras, plateaus, and treeless coasts of this region, including cold weather and frozen precipitation.
 The Arctic hare may be found at elevations from sea level to 900 m.

 In Newfoundland and Southern Labrador, the Arctic hare changes its coat color, moulting and growing new fur, from brown or grey in the summer to white in the winter.
 This seasonal moulting also enables other Arctic animals, including ermine and ptarmigan, to remain camouflaged as the environment changes.
 However, the Arctic hares in the far north of Canada, where summer is very short, remain white all year round.

+Fossil record and history

+Arctic hare fossils are rare prior to the Holocene epoch, with fossils from the Last Glacial Period found in North America (Wisconsin glaciation) and Europe (Würm glaciation) and no fossils from before the Holocene found in Russia.
+The Arctic hare persevered in refugia during periods of glaciation, which led to its differentiation from the Alaskan hare (L. othus) in as each species was separated in different parts of North America.
+Evidence of the Arctic hare has been found in Greenland from 7,960 years ago, and it has colonized regions across the Bering Strait at least twice.

 Feeding

 The Arctic hare is a herbivore, specifically a folivore.
 Arctic hares feed primarily on woody plants, with arctic willow constituting 95% of their diet year-round.
 Arctic hares predominantly consume saxifrage, crowberry, and dwarf willow, but can also eat a variety of other foods, including lichens and mosses, blooms, other species' leaves, twigs, and roots, mountain sorrel and macroalgae (seaweed).
 Arctic hare diets are more diverse in summer.
 Although previously believed to still be primarily willow, dryas, and grasses, recent studies show that their diet becomes dominated by legumes, constituting 70% of their diet in the summer.
 Arctic hares have been reported to occasionally eat meat, including fish and the stomach contents of eviscerated caribou.
 They eat snow to get water.